SandroMiguel/javascript/README.md

     ```

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
-  - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.
+  - [3.5](#objects--grouped-shorthand) Agrupe as _shorthand properties_ no início da declaração do objeto.

-    > Porquê?
-It’s easier to tell which properties are using the shorthand.
+    > Porquê? É mais fácil saber quais são as propriedades que estão a usar a abreviação.

     ```javascript
     const anakinSkywalker = 'Anakin Skywalker';